Beyond problems with yourself and others, society can often be aligned against you.

 - Barring a Christian faith that treats persecution as a blessing, surviving is crucial to fighting back.

-- Even if they torture or dismember you, your life is still incredibly valuable, and it’s worth holding onto.
+- Even if they torture or dismember you, your life is still incredibly valuable, and it’s worth holding on to.

-- Find others who share your values, and learn guerilla tactics that can help you stand a chance.
+- Find others who share your values and learn guerilla tactics that can help you stand a chance.

 - Even when you’re incarcerated together, you have a chance to collude against the authorities if you’re patient and creative.